lafnlab/Amore/docs/admin/admin-manual.md

 When the fields are set as desired, click on the Update button.
 They can always be changed later if needed.

 ##### Home Page
+The home page configuration webpage is intended to allow the site admin to decide what items would appear on the website's home page.
+These settings don't currently work, but they will in future versions of **Amore**.

 ##### Privacy
+The privacy configuration webpage is intended to allow the site admin to decide if users can set privacy settings for some parts of their profiles.
+These settings don't currently work, but they will in future versions. of **Amore**.

 ### Users